leoyassuda/zipcode-api/README.md

 The main idea is, show a Java project using clean architecture and some tools like a jdbc-template, cache using Redis, SpringDoc, using tools like circuit breaker and cache.

+The API is integrated with ViaCEP to get the zipcode information.
+If it's found, the API will save the zipcode in the database and return the information.
+If not, the API will return from the database.

 ## Tech Stack

 **Built-in:**